chessai/py-poketext/readme.md

 # Poketext

-An SMS/MMS Pokedex application, powered by Twilio PokeAPI v1
+An SMS/MMS Pokedex application, powered by Twilio and PokeAPI v1

 What you NEED to get this working: